Perturbations of continuum random Schr\"odinger operators with applications to Anderson orthogonality and the spectral shift function: Results

-In this subsection we apply the findings of the previous subsection to prove convergence of the finite-volume spectral shift functions in the macroscopic limit for energies in the region of complete localisation.
-Moreover, we show that the limit, which is the infinite-volume spectral shift function, coincides with the trace of the spectral shift operator and also with the index of the corresponding pair of Fermi projections.
-In addition, we establish H\"older continuity and positivity of the disorder-averaged spectral shift function in the region of complete localisation.
+In this subsection we apply the previous findings to prove convergence of the finite-volume spectral shift functions for energies in $\FMB$.
+Moreover, we show that the infinite-volume spectral shift function, the trace of the spectral shift operator and the index of the corresponding pair of Fermi projections coincide.
+In addition, we establish H\"older continuity and positivity of the disorder-averaged spectral shift function in $\FMB$.

-First, we introduce the relevant quantities.
 Let $A$ and $B$ be self-adjoint operators in a Hilbert space.
 For any given $E \in \R$, we call

-a \emph{spectral shift operator} (for $A$ and $B$).
-Being a difference of two projections, we recall that
+\emph{spectral shift operator}.
+Being the difference of two projections, we recall that